preciofishbone/OmniaDocs/release-notes/2019-november/2019-november-patch2/index.rst

 - All-tab in My Sites displayed twice.
 - Email notification not being sent when a new comment is added to a page.
 - Omnia Search Center Feature not removing duplicate logos in SharePoint Search Center.
+- Taxonmy fields values not displayed correct when viewing the document information.
+- Date & Time format not being displayed correct for All Day events in the Aggregated Calendar.
+- Showing followed sites on SharePoint OnPremise.

 Omnia.DocumentManagement (1.0.17308)